Platform

 What does "zero markup" mean and why does it matter?

-Meta charges BSPs (Business Solution Providers) for conversation usage.
-BSPs then pass this cost to their customers — you, the business.
+Meta charges BSPs (Business Solution Providers) for message delivery.
+BSPs then pass this cost to their customers, you, the business.
 The question is: do they pass it at cost, or do they add a percentage on top?

-Some platforms add a 20–50% markup on Meta's conversation rates.
-This means you pay ₹0.87 for a conversation that Meta charges ₹0.58 for.
-Over tens of thousands of conversations per month, this adds up to a significant hidden cost.
+Some platforms add a 20–50% markup on Meta's per-message rates.
+This means you pay more than ₹0.86 for a marketing message that Meta itself charges ₹0.86 for.
+Over tens of thousands of messages a month, this adds up to a significant hidden cost.

-WA.Expert charges zero markup on Meta's conversation rates.
-You pay exactly what Meta charges — our revenue comes from the platform subscription fee, not from a percentage of your messaging volume.
-This means our incentive is to help you message more efficiently, not to encourage you to send more messages to generate more revenue for us.
+WA.Expert charges zero markup on Meta's message rates.
+You pay exactly what Meta charges; our revenue comes from the platform subscription fee, not from a percentage of your messaging volume.
+Our incentive is to help you message more efficiently, not to encourage you to send more messages to generate more revenue for us.

-How to check: Ask any WhatsApp API platform to show you Meta's published rate card for your country, then compare it to what they charge you per conversation.
+How to check: Ask any WhatsApp API platform to show you Meta's published rate card for your country, then compare it to what they charge you per message.
 The difference is their markup.

 Why do some platforms charge more than Meta's official rate?